-The Council charges the full Council Tax for properties that are unoccupied (this includes empty properties and properties that are furnished but are not anyone's main home).
+We charge the full Council Tax for properties that are unoccupied.
+This includes empty properties and properties that are furnished but are not anyone's main home.

 There is no reduction in the Council Tax for properties that have recently become unoccupied or for properties that are in need of or undergoing repairs.
 This includes repairs that are considered necessary to make the property habitable.

 Council Tax Premium